Disclaimer: This medical information is designed as an aid only for the patients of Drs. Concannon & Vitale.

 All infants shake

-arms and legs when crying.
-Your baby's legs
+their arms and legs when crying.
+Your baby's legs may

-This will normally resolve as the child grows.
-Having your infant push
+will normally resolve as the child grows.
+Having your

 Newborns do come equipped to do some things like breathe, sleep, etc., but most things need to be learned and perfected.
 The baby knows how to suck, but learns to eat more effectively at each feeding.
 But being born is hard work — so the baby may not feed particularly well during the first two days of life.
 Babies will let you know they're hungry by crying, moving the arms and legs, making sucking noises, and by sucking on their fingers.